Black Bottom, Detroit: History

 Historically, this geographical area was the source of the River Savoyard, which was buried as a sewer in 1827.
 The river's flooding produced rich bottomland soils, for which early French colonial settlers named the area "Black Bottom".
-Before World War I, European immigrants populated the area and built the frame houses that would later be razed for urban renewal.
+Before World War I, European immigrants populated the area and built the frame houses.

-In the early twentieth century, European immigrants and blacks lived together in an ad-hoc integrated neighborhood.
+In the early 20th century, European immigrants and blacks lived together in an ad-hoc integrated neighborhood.
 Coleman Young, the first black mayor of Detroit, moved to Black Bottom with his family in 1923; he states his neighbors as Italian, Syrian, German, and Jewish.
 Young is quoted as having "loved that neighborhood."
-Surrounding neighborhoods passed restrictive covenants prohibting blacks from purchasing or renting property in the adjacent areas, functionally confining residents to Black Bottom.
+Surrounding neighborhoods passed restrictive covenants prohibiting blacks from purchasing or renting property in the adjacent areas, functionally confining residents to Black Bottom.
 During the Great Migration, the area was primarily settled by blacks who established a community of businesses, social institutions, and night clubs.
 Detroit's Broadway Avenue Historic District contains a sub-district sometimes called the Harmonie Park District.
 It is associated with the legacy of Detroit's music from the 1930s-1950s.

 The area's main commercial avenues were Hastings and St. Antoine streets.
 Paradise Valley contained night clubs where famous artists such as Billie Holiday, Sam Cooke, Ella Fitzgerald, Duke Ellington, Billy Eckstine, Pearl Bailey, and Count Basie regularly performed.
-In 1941, the city's Orchestra Hall was named Paradise Theatre.
+In 1941, Orchestra Hall was named Paradise Theatre.
 Reverend C. L. Franklin, father of singer Aretha Franklin, originally established his New Bethel Baptist Church on Hastings Street.
-Paradise Valley housed the Gotham Hotel, which was known as a safe and upscale hotel for African Americans.
-Gotham Hotel was demolished in 1963.
-Black Bottom's business district contained doctor's offices, hospitals, drug stores, and other services.

 Black Bottom was one of the poorest and densest sections of Detroit, with a third of black Detroiters living within Paradise Valley.
 Homes commonly held three to four families within the dwelling.
-Overcrowding, disease, crime, and vermin ran rampant within the boundaries of Black Bottom and Paradise Valley.
+Overcrowding, disease, crime, and vermin ran rampant.
 Income inequality and redlining contributed to deferred housing upkeep and maintenance, which further deteriorated housing conditions.